dzxrly/MHWS-BoxItemEditor/README.md

 3. Unzip the mod to the Monster Hunter Wilds root directory.
 So the final directory seems like `./reframework/autorun/ItemBoxEditor_EN-US.lua`.

-## How To Use:
-1. Open REFramework menu and unfold the Script Generated UI menu item.
-You will find the `ItemBox Editor` window.;
-2. Click the `Load ItemBox` button to read your itembox;
-3. Select an item you want to edit, then slide the bar to change the number.

 ---

 ## 前置：